-There’s one thing that a SEO strategy would be nothing without: Keywords.
+There’s one thing that a successful SEO strategy would be nothing without: Keywords.

 You can have the best buyer persona in the world, the most well designed website in the world, and the best-written content in the world, but none of it will mean much in the world of SEO without proper keyword usage.
 That’s why keywords are the first thing you should focus on if you want to improve your website’s SEO.